Get the reportMore

-DevOps is a collection of best practices and working methods for the software development process whose cumulative goal is to shorten the development life cycle and support practice such as continuous integration, continuous delivery and continuous deployment.
-In today's business environment, software development teams must develop the capability to deliver features and updates with a high rate of frequency, delivering short turn-around times while maintaining the stability of the production environment.
+DevOps is a collection of best practices and working methods for the software development process whose cumulative goal is to shorten the development life cycle and support practices such as continuous integration, continuous delivery and continuous deployment.

-DevOps software are a set of tools that help developers and engineers along each of the seven steps of the DevOps process.
+DevOps software is a set of tools that help developers and engineers along each of the seven steps of the DevOps process.
 DevOps software systems include tools for:

 Click here to learn more about DevOps Automation.

-While other software development paradigms, such as Agile software development, have a manifesto that delineates the exact methodologies for working within the system, DevOps principles place a strong emphasis on workplace and team culture and the need to facilitate communication and eliminate knowledge silos throughout the development process.
+While other software development paradigms, such as Agile software development, have a manifesto that delineates the exact methodologies for working within the system, DevOps principles emphasize workplace and team culture and the need to facilitate communication and eliminate knowledge silos throughout the development process.
 DevOps practitioners have identified several cultural factors that can predict DevOps success, such as:

-Reducing friction between IT Operations teams and software developers is one of the most important cultural benefits of DevOps.
-The establishment of collaborating, cross-functional teams ensures that IT Ops and developers work together towards solutions that benefit the customer instead of point fingers at each other when problems arise.
+Reducing friction between ITOps teams and software developers is one of the most important cultural benefits of DevOps.
+The establishment of collaborating, cross-functional teams ensures that ITOps and developers work together towards solutions that benefit the customer instead of pointing fingers at each other when problems arise.